solace-fi/solace-docs/docs/dev-docs/sdk/Helper Methods.md

 title: Helper Methods
 ---

 Using the Fetcher object to make read-only calls to fetch data from the blockchain is relatively straightforward (hopefully!).
 More tricky is using the Policyholder object to send transactions to the blockchain.
-There are a number of additional considerations:
+There are a number of additional considerations, such as:

 1. How do we use a custom RPC endpoint? (e.g. if we want to use our [Alchemy](https://www.alchemy.com/) API key)?